Armored Heart: L'Odeur de l'Amour

 “And then?”
 Lanri asked.
 She wanted to know more about Seeker, needed to know more about her, even.

 “Well, I think the end of that short life sums it up pretty well.
-Her last memory was a confused haze of wanting to bed the priest of Duin she’d foolishly tangled with, and a reflection that maybe there were better ways to find a mate.”
+Her last memory was a confused haze of wanting to bed the priest of Daray she’d foolishly tangled with, and a reflection that maybe there were better ways to find a mate.”

 Lanri thought about that for a second.
 Surely she wasn’t implying that.
 “You wanted to–”